jimmyangel/morinricardo/content/post/2020-10-25-geoportal.md

 ## Design overview

-And here is the obligatory diagram depicting the high level design of the system:
+And here is the obligatory diagram depicting the high level design of the system.
+It shows the main system components, grouped by the cloud service used to host them.

 <p align="center">
   <img src="/images/uploads/geoportal-high-level.svg"/>